EmmanuelAkinbile/canada-job-market-intelligence/README.md

 ### Current Limitations
 - **Description snippets** — The Adzuna free tier returns short description previews rather than full job posting text.
 Skill mention frequencies reflect snippet content only and likely underrepresent actual demand for core tools like SQL and Python which appear deeper in job requirements sections.
 - **Salary data** — 73% of postings do not include structured salary fields.
 Some salary ranges appear within description text and are not yet extracted.
-- **Single snapshot** — Data is captured at a point in time.
-Postings older than a few weeks may have already expired, creating recency bias.

 ### Phase 2 (Planned)
 - **AI enrichment layer** — Python script using an LLM to extract structured skills and salary data from description text, outputting an enriched CSV that feeds back into the existing Power BI report without rebuilding visuals